merlinkv/ZX_Multiface_3_Enhanced/README.md

 **I take no responsibiltiy for any damage to any equipment that results from the use of this board.**

-USE AT YOUR OWN RISK!
+USE IT AT YOUR OWN RISK!

 # Added version 2.0s (small) - May 12, 2024